-I grew up between two small towns, Woodstock, Illinois and Lake Geneva, Wisconsin.
+I grew up between two small towns, Woodstock, Illinois, and Lake Geneva, Wisconsin.
 Turns out, they were both home to some rather famous cartoonists: Woodstock (Chester Gould) and Lake Geneva (Joe Martin and Sydney Smith).
-The more I learned about these cartoonists and their amazing work, as well as meeting the great Bill Sanders (former editorial cartoonist/Milwaukee Journal), the more I wanted to be a cartoonist.
+The more I learned about these cartoonists and their amazing work, and after I met the great Bill Sanders (former editorial cartoonist for the Milwaukee Journal), the more I wanted to be a cartoonist.
 I had my first cartoon published in my high school newspaper.
-I spent the next many years getting editorial cartoons and comic strips published in weekly and college newspapers, but little to show for it.
+I spent the next many years getting editorial cartoons and comic strips published in weekly and college newspapers, but I had little to show for it.
 So I decided to push cartooning aside and get serious about college.
-I studied art & design and received my BA from Columbia College in Chicago which led to a nice career in advertising as an art director.
+I studied art and design and received my BA from Columbia College in Chicago, which led to a nice career in advertising as an art director.
 I created ads for a dozen years for a variety of clients until my twin boys arrived in 2007.

-Then I became a full-time, stay-at-home dad.
-During nap time, I discovered New Yorker cartoons and decided I would dust off the drawing table and submit single panel cartoons to magazines part-time.
-I had a few sales - first with Reader's Digest, then with The New Yorker and, most recently, Playboy.
-In 2010, I started posting my single panel cartoon, titled Long Story Short, on the GoComics/Sherpa site basically to find my audience.
-Ten months went by when I came across a cartoon contest for amateurs being held by The Cartoonist Studio.
-The winner would get the opportunity to work with Creators Syndicate to further develop the strip.
-So, I entered Long Story Short and, long story short, won the contest.
-Which means I should probably end the bio here and get to work.
-Enjoy.
+Then I became a full-time stay-at-home dad.
+During nap time, I discovered New Yorker cartoons and decided to dust off the drawing table and submit gag cartoons to magazines.
+I had a few sales, first with Reader's Digest and then with The New Yorker and Playboy.
+I also started posting my single-panel cartoon, Long Story Short, on the GoComics/Sherpa site.
+During this time, I came across a cartoon contest for amateurs being held by The Cartoonist Studio.
+The winner would get the opportunity to work with Creators Syndicate to further develop their strip.
+I entered, and Long Story Short won the contest.
+Long Story Short has been in syndication with Creators since 2014.